svizzari/html_link_app/README.md

 Zendesk HTML App
 ==========

 This just a app to display HTML links in the ticket sidebar.
-Just edit the links.hdbs with the links you want to show.
+Just edit the manifest and links.hdbs to add or reorganize them if the standard version doesn't work